 I also think it’s a first, I’ve seen that type of high-quality video of Danny Carey.

 And great song by the way.
 My current favourite from “Fear Inoculum”.

 Last year, I acquired a few new cameras.
 One of them was a Yashica FR1 (or FRI, as it’s often written as) with a selection of lenses.
 It was a random opportunity.
 And I took it.
 Here are some first images taken with the 24mm lens I bought with it.

 Added syntax highlighting now, too.
 Since Jekyll generates the necessary markup out of the box, it was simply a matter of choosing an additional stylesheet, including it, and making a few more adjustments.

 I was actually thinking that I might have seen enough Opeth gigs by now.
 But no!
 Last night in Cologne was the best one I’ve been to (yet)!
 Great setlist, great light show, and – as always – great musicianship.
 Very happy we went.

 It’s the time of year where I generally push my films to ISO 1600.
 And that means I now need to slightly readjust my brain again for guessing exposure.

-I made a little bookmarklet to hide Instagram’s login prompt and re-enable scrolling, so I can keep browsing Instagram pages.
+I made a little bookmarklet to disable and hide Instagram’s login prompt and re-enable scrolling, so I can keep browsing Instagram web pages when I am logged out.
 I call it “Fuck you, Instagram!” or “FUI” for short.